-Canada suspect in cop killings had prior mental health call
+Police believe suspected cop killer shot Pizza employee, too

+TORONTO (AP) — A 16-year-old who allegedly killed two police officers before shooting his mother and then killing himself is believed to have shot a Pizza Hut employee earlier in the week, an official familiar with the matter said Friday.

-EDMONTON, Alberta (AP) — A 16-year-old killed two police officers in the hall of his apartment, then struggled with his mother over the firearm before shooting her and killing himself, authorities in western Canada said Friday.
+Police said the teen shot the officers in the hall of his apartment early Thursday in Edmonton, Alberta, then struggled with his mother over the firearm before shooting her and killing himself.

+On Sunday, someone walked into a Pizza Hut a block from the apartment and shot an employee who survived.
+An official familiar with the matter told The Associated Press that police believe it is the same suspect.
+The official spoke on condition of anonymity as they were not authorized to speak publicly on the matter.

-Edmonton police said the male suspect in Thursday’s shooting previously received a mental health complaint that involved police.
+Police said the male suspect in Thursday’s shooting previously received a mental health complaint that involved police.
 He did not have a criminal record, police said.

 Authorities said the officers were called to a family fight but there was no indication that the call was high risk or dangerous or that the teen had a gun.